dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 How to make your applications reliable using DBOS workflows.
 :::

-Next, we want to make our app **reliable**: guarantee that it records every email in the database, even if there is a transient failure or service interruption.
+Next, we want to make our app **reliable**: guarantee that it inserts exactly one database record per greeting email sent, even if there are transient failures or service interruptions.
 DBOS makes this easy with [workflows](../tutorials/workflow-tutorial.md).
 To see them in action, add this code to `src/operations.ts`: